Author's Extended Bio: A Short Look Into My Feminist Journey

-First, I created this blog because I am passionate about elevating diverse, marginalized voices.
+First, I created this blog and podcast because I am passionate about elevating diverse, marginalized voices.
 I love listening to people tell their stories and sharing them with the world.
 I value storytelling and sharing our voices.
 There is power in telling our stories.
 I want to spread this power.

 I’ve always been passionate about social change and social justice.
 From a very young age, I was aware of sexism.
 I noticed the gender inequalities in my own family and they affected me deeply.
-As I grew older, I became more aware of other inequalities that existed in the communities around me and in the world at large.
+As I grew older, I became more aware of other inequalities and injustices that existed in the communities around me and in the world at large.
 When I first heard my friends call me a feminist, I thought, yes, that is what I am, and embraced it immediately.
 I knew that feminism was about equality and benefited everyone, and it became a fundamental, yet passionate and important, belief of mine.

 I grew up in a small, mountain town in Colorado as an only child to a middle class family.
 The house that we lived in was a log home that my dad and my grandpa built.
-Every morning, we woke up to the beautiful Pikes Peak (14+ft), which stared at us from our wide living room windows.
+Every morning, we woke up to the beautiful Pikes Peak mountain (14+ft), which stared at us from our wide living room windows.
 Growing up in the mountains was a wonderful experience, but they were never my home.
 While the mountains seduced my parents enough for them to leave Iowa, where they were born and raised, and build a life together in Colorado, the mountains felt suffocating to me.
 I discovered early on that the desert and the beach were my home.
 As soon as I graduated high school, I moved away from Colorado.
 I spent a year in Los Angeles, a year in Seattle, some time in Hawaii, and ended up graduating from Eckerd College in St. Petersburg, Florida after spending my last semester in London.

 My feminist consciousness really started to blossom when I was an undergrad in college.
 I started off as a physical education and kinesiology major, but when I discovered that women and gender studies was a major, I switched to it in a heartbeat.
 It was dissecting gender and learning more about feminism that really lit me up.
 As a queer feminist who never felt attached to the gender that was prescribed to me at birth and who had always been pansexual, feminist queer theory, in particularly, spoke loudly to me.